If I ask you what the most important part of the world of Search Engine Optimization is, what would your answer be?

 1. Expanding it

-The listicle content is extremely popular in audiences today.
+The listicle content is extremely popular with audiences today.
 The Top 20 or Top 10 is really intriguing for people.
 You need to add additional details and examples to these articles.

 2. Updating it